Lenna-Robotics-Research-Lab/LMR1-Simulation/README.md

   </a>
 </p>

+LMR1 is a differential-drive mobile robot platform intended for research and education.
+The repository maintains equivalent ROS1 and ROS2 implementations to support both legacy and modern robotics workflows.

 > [!NOTE]\
 > Use the `Interactive URDF Viewer` to spawn the URDF online.
 Please note that it might take several seconds to fully bring up the LMR1 robot model.

-## Robot Overview

-LMR1 is a differential-drive mobile robot platform intended for research and education in:

-- Autonomous navigation
-- Mapping and localization
-- Robot intelligence
-- Decision making
-- Control systems

-The repository maintains equivalent ROS1 and ROS2 implementations to support both legacy and modern robotics workflows.

 ## Repository Structure